 MDG Integration for Eclipse and MDG Integration for Visual Studio are products that help you to create and maintain your UML models directly inside these two popular Integrated Development Environments, using the Enterprise Architect Browser window.
-Models can be generated to source code using the powerful and flexible template engine that gives the engineer complete control over how the code is generated.
+Models can be generated to source code using the rich and flexible template engine that gives the engineer complete control over how the code is generated.
 Existing source code can also be reverse engineered and synchronized with the UML models.
-With the integration installed the IDE will become a feature rich modeling platform, saving time and effort and reducing the risk of error by linking requirements management, architecture and design to source code engineering.
+With the integration installed the IDE will become a feature-rich modeling platform, saving time and effort and reducing the risk of error by linking Requirement Management, Architecture and Design to Source Code Engineering.

-Rich and expressive documentation can be generated automatically into a wide range of formats including Docx, PDF and HTML.
+Rich and expressive documentation can be generated automatically into a wide range of formats including DOCX, PDF and HTML.
 The documentation can include diagrams of requirements, design and architecture as well as source code descriptions, putting the source code into context.

-You can purchase MDG Integration for Eclipse and MDG Integration for Visual Studio or download trial versions, from the Sparx Systems web site.
+You can purchase MDG Integration for Eclipse TM and MDG Integration for Visual Studio TM or download Trial Editions, from the Sparx Systems web site.